sebek78/canvas-languages-chart/README.md

 # Canvas-languages-chart

-This simple line chart shows searching popularity of programming languges.
+This simple line chart shows searching popularity and usage of programming languages.

 ## Features

+- Responsive chart.
-- Ability to show or hide languages (by clicking on the legend)
+- Ability to show or hide languages (by clicking on the legend).
-- Dynamic Y axis when max value was changed for visible languages
+- Dynamic Y axis when max value was changed for visible languages.
-- Only specyfic programming languages selected by me
+- Only specyfic programming languages selected by me.
+- Drawing languages in a predefined group (duels).
+- Two datasets:
+  - searching popularity (monthly data)
+  - usage by professional developers (yearly data)

 ## Live version